bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 ### Kotlin.js output – breaking change

-Previously, when creating a new project, the kotlin.js runtime would be created in a folder named scripts.
-As of M10, this file is created on first compilation and is placed in the output folder (defaults to out).
+Previously, when creating a new project, the kotlin.js runtime would be created in a folder named <em>scripts</em>.
+As of M10, this file is created on first compilation and is placed in the output folder (defaults to <em>out</em>).
 This provides for a much easier deployment scenario as library and project output is now located under the same root folder.
 ### New no-stdlib option to kotlin-js compiler – breaking change

-We now provide a command line option for the kotlin-js compiler, namely no-stdlib.
+We now provide a command line option for the kotlin-js compiler, namely <em>no-stdlib</em>.
 Without specifying this option, the compiler uses the bundled standard library.
 This is a change of behaviour from M9.
 ### js code

 We can now output JavaScript code directly inside Kotlin code